+Significant Future Developments

-Enron has been positioning itself to move from being strictly a financial player to being able to also offer physical product with a broad range of customer-driven structures.
-Our physical transactions can be constructed to offer the flexibility found with derivatives combined with the customer either actually receiving or delivering the physical product.
+Some of the early entrants are now moving to position themselves from being strictly financial players to being able to also offer physical product with a broad range of customer-driven structures.
+These new physical transactions can be constructed to offer the flexibility found with derivatives combined with the customer either actually receiving or delivering the physical product.
 All indications are showing substantial pent-up demand for legally enforceable contracts with know volume, price and term.

-Significant Future Developments
+Buyers and sellers are broadly beginning to embrace risk management concepts.
+Companies with more consistent earnings/costs will be better able to manage the core aspects of their business and remove themselves from a day-to-day focus in the spot market.
+Clearly, the best performing pulp and paper producers/consumers of the next decade will be those that are best able to manage their costs/revenues and concentrate on their core competencies.

 Current Regulatory Environment

 Since pulp and paper is an international commodity, customers must consider the legal framework of their country of origin before entering into derivative transactions.
-Although the ISDA document has been constructed to allow for international derivative transactions, there are various different legal considerations among different nations.
+Although the ISDA documentation has been constructed to allow for international derivative transactions, there are various different legal considerations among different nations.

 On the physical side of the market there are various import/export restrictions and tariffs depending on the country of origin, product and destination.
-For example, there are no import duties in the United Stated for Canadian newsprint but there are restrictions on Canadian lumber products.
+For example, there are no import duties in the United States for Canadian newsprint but there are restrictions on Canadian lumber products.
 There are no import duties for North American pulp delivered into Europe but there are duties for North American newsprint.
-As can be expected, most import/export restrictions are protectionist in nature, not based on solid logic and subject to the political whims of the day.

-Market Prices/Conventions
+Market Conventions

 No conventions have yet developed in this new market.
-To avoid confusion when discussing transactions traders should be very clear on the following issues:
+However listed below are some the terms that can sometimes have different meaning for different counter-parties:

 Units of Volume – different industry players will have different standard volumes.
 Some examples include metric tons, short tons, hundredweight, air-dried tons, etc.